syamfarh/tp/docs/UserGuide.md

 #### Precise expected outputs on failure:

 If a required parameter is missing (e.g., name, email), an error message should specify which parameter is missing.
+* Message shown to the user:
 ```
 Invalid command format!
 edit: Edits the details of the person identified by the index number used in the displayed person list.
 Existing values will be overwritten by the input values.